 Virginia City and Nevada City are two Old West towns in Montana located very close to each other.
 They are a fun side trip from Yellowstone to learn some history, enjoy entertainment, and eat some good food.

-The towns were once gold-rush towns and have a very wild past with criminals, hangings, shootings, and other stereotypically Old West things.
+The towns were once gold-rush towns and had a very wild past with criminals, hangings, shootings, and other stereotypically Old West things.

 Getting There